sefinek24/Genshin-Impact-ReShade/README.md

 Download the latest setup from [my official website](https://sefinek.net/genshin-impact-reshade).

 ## 📝️ » Information
-* Remember to have the latest version of the modification.
 * If you need help, please join to our [Discord server](https://discord.gg/SVcbaRc7gH).
 * Click [here](https://sefinek.net/genshin-impact-reshade/gallery?page=1) if you want to see more screenshots.
 * Gameplay will be available soon.